awsdocs/amazon-ecs-developer-guide/doc_source/ECS_CLI_tutorial_fargate.md

 ```

 **Note**
-The `--follow` option tells the ECS CLI to continuously poll for logs\.
+The `--follow` option tells the Amazon ECS CLI to continuously poll for logs\.

 ## Step 8: Scale the Tasks on the Cluster<a name="ECS_CLI_tutorial_fargate_scale"></a>